 To Our Clients – The Coronavirus (COVID-19) presents many threats and there are also opportunities to revisit your ideas, vales, and beliefs about your relationships with other people and the environment.
 We are here for you as you come to terms with the last months with changes to work, home, and family situations.
 There will be continuing adjustments and opportunities to pause and reflect upon what you have as opposed to what you don’t.
 We want to inspire you with information and services that meet your emotional, social, educational, and aesthetic needs.
 Visual methodologies are a means to share memories and feelings with family and friends to mark and remember times when you felt or feel both safe and secure.
 Think about checking in with your family, friends, or neighbour to see how they are faring.
 Each one of us has creative sparks that can help to de-stress in a changing world.
 Positive visualisation with photographs, moving images, drawings, paintings, and the like from past and present is a potential means to lessen the impact of physical isolation caused by the COVID-19 pandemic.

 With head, heart and hand!

-often when we become stressed or distressed, we tend to focus on the past and the future, not to take time to reflect on the beauty of the moment, and the world around us.
-The Trident Foundation aims to bring you sketches of that beauty in the hope that this prompts you to discuss, draw, paint, photograph, quilt, write, or to otherwise replicate your environment or at the very least to spend some time outside.
-Go out explore now!
+Often when we become stressed or distressed, we tend to focus on the past and the future, not to take time to reflect on the beauty of the moment, and strengths in the world around us.
+The Trident Foundation aims to bring you sketches of that beauty in the hope that this prompts you to discuss, draw, paint, photograph, quilt, write, or to otherwise replicate your environment.
 You can do it to destress and to be re-energised through the magic of nature!

 1- 250-208-8537 (BC)